This tool provides educational sizing estimates only. Improper

 Solar Noon (15th of month, standard time)

-Solar noon is the moment the sun crosses the local meridian
+is the moment the sun crosses the local meridian,

 of the solar window.
 It is not the same as clock noon: it drifts